 It’s also time spent together and children know that their parents care about their education and future.

 To be a great parent you need to encourage your children to follow their hearts - even if it makes no sense.
-They don’t expect their kids to be something that makes them happy.
+They don’t expect their kids to be something that makes them unhappy.

 They know that a child needs to walk their own path, always remember who they are, where they come from and where they’re going.